WCB – Alberta (Millard Health) Collective Agreement 2025-2028

 Article 20: Resignation/Termination

 1. An Employee shall give to the Employer fourteen (14) days’ notice of their intention to terminate their employment.
+The Employer may waive the requirement for providing notice in exceptional circumstances.

 2. A temporary Employee shall not have the right to grieve the termination of their employment upon the conclusion of their work assignment.